blakekrpec/PyPeekr/README.md

     - Fixed issue where gui wasn't running on Windows after all the big changes.
     - Windows client now works and grabs data to display.
     - Added support for AMD CPUs in the Linux server.
+    - Fixed bug where windows client didn't return gpu core temp, it returned avg of all gpu temps.

 - Next:
+    - Add setting to let user see if they want avg core load, or max core load on CPU.
+While gamin avg is low since only a single core is used usually.
     - Add support for AMD GPUs to Linux server.
 Use pyamdgpuinfo module.
     - Add support for AMD CPUs and GPUs to Windows client.
 Currently the Windows client looks specifically for the intelcpu and nvidiagpu nodes.
         - Linux client should support them as long as the server does since the Linux server ships data already in the desired format.